grandcanyonsmith/asyntax-js/src/app/docs/cacheadvance-regret/page.md

 ### The Iterative Process

 The Copilot Mode operates on a cycle of continuous improvement.
 It reads the file contents of the target file, evaluates its own performance, and then rewrites its own file contents.
-This process is repeated for a specified number of iterations, each time enhancing its own capabilities.
+This process is repeated, each time enhancing its own capabilities.

 ```js
 /** @type {import('@tailwindlabs/lorem').ipsum} */